• Facebook

 Portugal’s Birthplace: Guimarães

 Guimarães is considered to be the birthplace of Portugal since Portugal’s first king was born there.
 You can visit the historic castle and palace.
 Or stroll through the city centre, which is a UNESCO World Heritage Site.
-Find out more about my day trip to Guimarães here.
+Find out more about my day trip to Guimarães.

 Portugal’s Venice: Aveiro

 Did you know that Portugal has its own version of Venice?
 I didn’t know that before I visited.
-In Aveiro you can find multiple canals and you can take a boat ride on a gondala looking boat.
-After you strolled through the city, you can marvel at the colourful striped houses in Costa Nova and relax at the beach.
-Read more about it here.
+In Aveiro, you can find multiple canals and you can take a boat ride on a gondola looking boat.
+After you stroll through the city, you can marvel at the colourful striped houses in Costa Nova and relax at the beach.
+Find out if Aveiro is worth visiting.

 One of the Oldest University towns: Coimbra

 One of the oldest universities in the world is located in Coimbra, it’s a UNESCO world heritage site.
 You can visit one of the most beautiful libraries, I’ve ever seen, there.
-The first king of Portugal is buried in Coimbra and you can see his thomb.
-The only downside is, that it’s the longest train journey and you cannot set of at São Bento station.
-Read my full description of my day trip to Coimbra here.
+The first king of Portugal is buried in Coimbra and you can see his tomb.
+The only downside is, that it’s the longest train journey and you cannot set off at São Bento station.
+Read my full description of my day trip to Coimbra.

 The pilgrimage site: Braga

 The main sight in Braga is the pilgrimage site Bom Jesus do Monte.
 This sanctuary is a UNESCO world heritage site.
 And the stairs leading up to this church make for a spectacular view.
-Find out what els you can see and do in Brage here.
+Find out what else you can see and do in Braga.

 4 Comments